bestia-dev/mem5_game/README.md

 - onfullscreen vdom schedule render
 - iPhone/android webapp manifest file
 - why/how to reset/reload the webapp in "add to homescreen" on iPhone?
+- add server database to write points - it is not informative, but it shows how to use a database
+- use html5 localstorage to remember player name and unique id

 ## Changelog
 2019-09-13 mem4 is finished, start the mem5